Crafting A Great Customer Experience in Manufacturing

 SOLUTION: Launch a manufacturer-branded customer experience that borrows from the best of Amazon

 If your buyers want an Amazon-style customer experience, you’re not alone.
-Corevist Commerce is designed with the needs of your dealers and distributors in mind.
+The Corevist Platform is designed with the needs of your dealers and distributors in mind.
 They get rich content, personalization, 100% accurate pricing, real-time inventory, and more—everything driven by their personalized SAP business rules.

-Shown: Corevist Commerce product listing with 100% accurate, customer-specific product data driven by SAP business rules in real time.
+Shown: Product listing in Corevist Scale Edition with 100% accurate, customer-specific product data driven by SAP business rules in real time.

 3. Customers need a self-service digital portal, but you can’t manage it in-house